dictionaria/pydictionaria/tutorials/working-on-the-commandline.md

 Windows currently comes with two command-line shells, `cmd.exe` and `PowerShell`, while on Unix-like systems there are countless options (`bash`, `csh`, `fish`, to name a few).
-However, at the end of the day they all work pretty much the same way – so, when in doubt, stick with the default.
+However, at the end of the day they're all doing the same thing – so, when in doubt, stick with the default.

 The prompt
 ----------